Install AGIC by using a new Application Gateway deployment

 identityResourceId=$(jq -r ".identityResourceId.value" deployment-outputs.json)

-2. Download helm-config.yaml, which will configure AGIC:
+2. Download helm-config.yaml, which configures AGIC:

 wget https://raw.githubusercontent.com/Azure/application-gateway-kubernetes-ingress/master/docs/examples/sample-helm-config.yaml -O helm-config.yaml

-Or copy the YAML file below:
+Or copy the following YAML file:

 # This file contains the essential configs for the ingress controller helm chart